How to create a home theater system with Amazon Fire TV and Echo speakers

-Amazon has rolled out a new feature where its Echo smart speakers can connect wirelessly to an Amazon Fire TV streaming device, and create a surround sound system.
+Amazon has a feature for home entertainment users.
+This feature allows users to connect their Echo smart speakers wirelessly to an Amazon Fire TV streaming device, and create a surround sound system in their smart home.

 While this might not offer the floor-trembling, room-filling punch of a dedicated cinema system with speakers scattered all over the walls and ceiling, it can bring better sound quality than your TV — and on a fairly modest budget.